LukePappa/Ourism/text.md

-Everything present at the instant of creation is subject to a timeline in which it comes to recognize the good as the ultimate nature of existence.
-In this way the cosmos may be understood as an infinite and eternal act of self-realization.
+The cosmos may be understood as an infinite and eternal act of self-realization, in which everything present at the instant of creation is subject to a timeline wherein it comes to recognize the good as the ultimate nature of existence.